oracle-livelabs/oci-migration/ebs-cm-landingzones/introduction/introduction.md

 ## About this Workshop

 In this workshop, you will first establish a pre-defined landing zone that:

-    a) meets the security guidelines prescribed by the Center for Internet Security (CIS) Oracle Cloud Infrastructure Foundations Benchmark, and
+* Meets the security guidelines prescribed by the Center for Internet Security (CIS) Oracle Cloud Infrastructure Foundations Benchmark, and

-    b) supports Oracle E-Business Suite (EBS) workloads.
+* Supports Oracle E-Business Suite (EBS) workloads.

 Note that this landing zone is comprised of compartments, groups to manage those compartments, and a fully configured network.